That-Dev-Girl-Sites/jhalabi.com/book/index.md

 <div markdown="1">

-On sale August 1, 2022
+On sale now!

-## Preorder your copy today!
+## Order your copy today!

 </div>